 In the Pending Changes window, click Check In on the toolbar.

 The Check In Progress dialog box appears as the database project, and the files that it contains are checked in to version control.
 The icons in Solution Explorer update to indicate that the files are checked in to version control.

-To learn more about the database features of Visual Studio, you can run the more in-depth walkthroughs for each feature area.
+To learn more about Database Edition, you can run the more in-depth walkthroughs for each feature area.